 1 Rue Antoine Vollon, 75012 Paris, France

-Located in the quiet Quinze-Vingts neighborhood, Le Square Trousseau is the perfect spot for enjoying a typical French breakfast off the beaten path.
+Located in the quiet Quinze-Vingts neighborhood, Le Square Trousseau is the perfect spot for enjoying a typical French breakfast in Paris off the beaten path.
 If you’re planning to visit the Bastille or Rue Crémieux, I highly recommend having your morning meal at one of the sidewalk tables.
 The wooden chairs are a refreshing change from the cold metal seats of other cafés!

 13 Rue du Bac, 75007 Paris, France